100% Employee-owned for the ultimate in customer satisfaction.

 We are here for our communities

-Headquartered in Great Falls, Montana, Pacific Steel & Recycling has over 46 branch offices in Washington, Nevada, Idaho, Utah, Wyoming, South Dakota, North Dakota, Colorado, Montana and Alberta, Canada.
+Headquartered in Great Falls, Montana, Pacific Steel & Recycling has over 46 branch offices in Washington, Nevada, Idaho, Utah, Wyoming, South Dakota, North Dakota, Colorado, and Montana.

 Each branch is uniquely committed to its own community’s well-being, because we live and work there.
 In addition to contributing to the local economy by offering jobs and benefits, we actively support schools, youth sports teams and charitable causes.